-If there’s one thing that we’ve missed out on in the last year and a half, it’s the chance to meet new, like-minded people and travel the world, so this could be the perfect time for you to consider solo travel.
+If there’s one thing that we’ve missed out on in the last two and a half years, it’s the chance to meet new, like-minded people and travel the world, so this could be the perfect time for you to consider solo travel.

 Solo travel offers you the chance to get back out into the world and discover new places and cultures, all whilst getting to meet new people who, like you, love travel.

 Combine this with a singles activity holiday, where not only do the people you meet love travel, but also cooking in Italy, yoga and wellness in Portugal, or photography in Morocco, and you have yourself a group of people you won’t be able to help but get along with.

 But what does solo travel actually mean?
 What options have you got if you’re looking to head out on a singles activity retreat, which let’s remember absolutely does not mean a holiday for single people only, that incorporates your hobbies with travel?

 In this blog we’ll run through some of the reasons solo travel should be on your to-do list in 2022, and why singles activity holidays will be an up and coming trend for the year of travel ahead.

 What is solo travel?

 The clue is in the name to be fair.
 Solo travel is simply going travelling, whether domestic or abroad, on your own.

 Some of the great benefits of this include: